ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

    \end{matrix}

 One can easily verify that the resulting dynamic structure factor fulfils the relation of detailed balance.
-Formally, the correction

-.. math:: 48

-\ `Error: Reference source not found <#anchor-113>`__ is correct to first order in
+Formally, the correction :math:`48` is correct to first order in :math:`\hslash`.

-.. math:: \hslash

-.
 Therefore, it cannot be used for large *q*-values which correspond to large momentum transfers

 .. math:: \hslash q